veewee/xml/docs/dom.md

 ## Builders

-Let you build XML by using a declarative API.
+Lets you build XML by using a declarative API.

 ```php
 use VeeWee\Xml\Dom\Document;